Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 2) Is Plitvice worth visiting?

-I’m not saying this because I’m Croatian AND a guide – but honestly, I’ve never heard a single person saying it was anything less than beautiful and definitely worth it.
+Absolutely.
+And I’m not saying that because I’m Croatian AND a guide.
+In all my visits, I’ve never met a single person who thought Plitvice was anything less than stunning.
 Let’s be real:

 It took me two years to notice the rainbow on the picture 😀